Chat with us on WhatsApp

 By month 3, the transplanted hairs begin popping through the scalp

-Dr Bonaros will hold check-up appointments in the 3rd month to evaluate and take photos of your progress.
+Dr Bonaros will hold check-up appointments in the third month to evaluate and take photos of your progress.

 Months 5 – 9 After the Hair Transplant